This post has been updated on 26 Feb, 2024

 #8.
 Technical issues: Even if you are a tech whiz, technical issues can occur, and everything can’t be resolved in-house.
-To avoid interruptions, you will need to contact your service provider for support.
+To avoid interruptions, you will need to contact your cloud service provider for support.
 However, not every vendor provides 24/7 support to their clients.

 Here are the advantages and disadvantages of cloud computing in points for easy reference:

 A list of advantages and disadvantages of cloud computing: